-The mandate of the Pharmacy Commission is to protect the public’s health and safety and to promote the welfare of the state by regulating the competency and quality of professional healthcare providers under its jurisdiction.
-The commission accomplishes this through a variety of activities working with the Department of Health, Health Professions Quality Assurance division.
+The mandate of the Chiropractic Quality Assurance Commission (CQAC) is to promote the delivery of quality healthcare to the residents of the state by regulating the competency and quality of professional healthcare providers under its jurisdiction.
+CQAC accomplishes this mandate through a variety of activities working with the Department of Health, Health Systems Quality Assurance.

 - Regulating the competency and quality of professional healthcare providers under its jurisdiction by establishing, monitoring and enforcing qualifications for licensure.